Septias/bachelor-thesis/main.typ

 Because fields from a with-statement never shadow variables introduced by other means, with-statements are not mere syntax sugar and need to be handled by their own typing rule #smallcaps("T-With").

 #figure(
-  caption: "Syntax and typing rules for With statement", grid(
+  caption: "Syntax and typing rules for the with statement.", grid(
-    columns: 2,
+    columns: 1,
     gutter: 1cm,
     align(left)[
       #v(12pt)